 Description of Qualifying Criteria

 Criterion A – Species or Population Vulnerability

-This IMMA includes the only currently occupied year-round habitat of Critically Endangered (IUCN Red List) Māui dolphins (Oremus et al. 2012, Derville et al. 2016, Baker et al. 2016, Roberts et al. 2019a).
+This IMMA includes the only currently occupied year-round habitat of Critically Endangered (IUCN Red List) Māui dolphins (Oremus et al. 2012, Derville et al. 2016, Constantine et al. 2021, Roberts et al. 2019a).
 Their current range is extremely limited compared to their historical range (Dawson et al. 2001).
 Māui dolphins have been isolated by ~15,000 years from the South Island Hector’s dolphins (Baker et al. 2002) and their unique haplotype most likely resulted from a population bottleneck and small home range (Oremus et al. 2012, Pichler & Baker 2000).
-Their core range has decreased since the 1970s (Russell 1999, Baker et al. 2016).
+Their core range has decreased since the 1970s (Russell 1999, Constantine et al. 2021).

 Criterion B: Distribution and Abundance